• Discounts and special offers

 Nassaney joined the U.S. Navy at age 17 during WWII, according to the local broadcaster.
 At some point while serving, the barber on his boat died, leaving 200 sailors in need of a regular trim.

-Despite having no experience cutting hair, Nassaney volunteered to step up.
-He's been doing it ever since.
+Despite having no experience cutting hair, Nassaney volunteered for the job.
+He's been cutting hair ever since.

-Now, he continues to cut hair and run his business despite reaching the ripe old age of 98.
+Now, he runs his own salon despite reaching the ripe old age of 98.

 Having lost his wife two years ago, the job and the people he comes into contact with have been a blessing.
-In addition, his sons work at the salon with him, allowing him to enjoy their company on a daily basis.
+In addition, his sons work with him, allowing him to enjoy their company on a daily basis.

 "It's a gift from God," Nassaney said.